Page: (fri)FRI architecture, Next:

 terminating the whole list.

-its symbolic name.
+byte and replaces it by its symbolic name.

 display display displays the top output string on the controlling terminal.